Table of Contents

 How Do You Receive Bank Statements?

-You can receive paper or electronic bank statements.
+You may have the option to receive paper or electronic bank statements.

 With paper bank statements, your financial institution will mail you a copy each month, or you can head to your local branch (if you have the option) and request one.
-Electronic statements are either sent via email or secure messaging.
+If you sign up for electronic statements (or e-statements), the bank will typically send you an email notification that your e-statement is available, along with a link to access it securely through their online banking platform.

 Recommended: What Is a Debit Card?